bradfrys/MyRetail/README.md

+# Running this demo
+To run this project, use ```./gradlew bootRun``` once you have a Cassandra instance to connect to. (see below for Docker instructions)

 ## Local Cassandra Container
-Setup for testing with a local docker Cassandra instance
+Setup for testing with a local Docker Cassandra instance.

 The following steps will likely work with the most recent version of the DSE Cassandra Docker image, but a version matching the application's DSE libraries is preferable.
 These instructions can easily be adapted to create DSE containers for other applications; use the same container configurations and change the DSE configuration as needed.